GitEliasRizos/EduHybridDSS/README.md

-# PyMOO GUI - Multi-Objective Optimization Interface
+# PyMOO GUI - Multi-Objective Optimization & Decision Analysis Interface

 A comprehensive graphical user interface for PyMOO (Multi-objective Optimization in Python) built with PyQt6.
-This application provides an intuitive, feature-rich environment for defining, configuring, and solving multi-objective optimization problems with professional-grade visualization and analysis capabilities.
+This application provides an intuitive, feature-rich environment for defining, configuring, and solving multi-objective optimization problems with professional-grade visualization, analysis capabilities, and integrated **Multi-Criteria Decision Analysis (MCDA)** for Pareto-optimal solution ranking.

 ## 🌟 Key Features